areas of expertise

-Mr. Ungberg represents individual and corporate clients in the entertainment, video game, print media, television, film, and toy industries.
-He counsels on complex commercial disputes involving breach of contract, copyright, trademark, defamation, and right of publicity.
-Among other matters, Mr. Ungberg has defended digital news and content companies from copyright claims stemming from the use of photos in social media posts, news articles and viral videos, and defended an award-winning documentary film producer against publicity and copyright infringement claims; represented a leading advertising agency in a case to stop the infringement of its luxury fashion ad campaign; and was a member of the trial team representing Hasbro, Inc. in a dispute over the motion picture rights to the famous Dungeons & Dragons role-playing game.
+Mr. Ungberg has also represented media clients in complex commercial litigation in federal court.
+Among other matters, he defended digital media companies from copyright claims arising from news articles, social media posts, and viral videos; defended an Oscar award-winning documentary film producer against right of publicity and copyright infringement claims; represented a leading advertising agency in a case to stop the infringement of its luxury fashion ad campaign; and was a member of the trial team representing Hasbro, Inc. in a lawsuit over the motion picture rights to the famous Dungeons & Dragons role-playing game.